Attosecond quantum optical interferometry: RESULTS

-Despite these experimental challenges, the $\omega-2\omega$ configuration considered here provides an alternative route for probing the quantum state of the high harmonics.~Motivated from the results shown in Fig.~\ref{fig:state_engineering}, the two-color delay has an analogous role to that of a LO: varying the delay $\phi$ rotates the harmonic quantum state $\hat{\rho}_q(\phi)$ in phase space, and measurements of the fixed quadrature operator $\hat{X} = \hat{a}+\hat{a}^\dagger$ allows to effectively probe the probability distribution $p(\phi) = \langle X | \hat{\rho}_q(\phi) | X \rangle$, with the quadrature eigenstates $|X \rangle$.
-This is inverse to standard homodyne detection, where the quantum state to be probed is fixed and the LO effectively changes the measured quadrature by changing its phase.
-In contrast, in the present approach, the harmonic quantum state explicitly rotates with the two-color phase $\phi$, while the quadrature operator remains fixed in phase-space.
-We understand this approach as \textit{attosecond quantum tomography (AQT)}.
-To understand the AQT procedure, we perform a statistical sampling experiment numerically~\cite{rivera-dean_quantum_2025}: measurement outcomes $\{\lambda_i\}$ of $\hat{X}$ are sampled with probabilities $\{p(\lambda_i|\phi) = \bra{\lambda_i} \hat{\rho}_q(\phi)\ket{\lambda_i}\}$ of the state $\hat{\rho}_q(\phi)$ (see Supplementary Material~\ref{Sec:App:HT}).
+Despite these experimental challenges, the $\omega-2\omega$ configuration considered here provides an alternative route for probing the quantum state of the high harmonics~[Fig.~\ref{Fig:Homodyne:vs:AQT}~(a)].~Motivated from the results shown in Fig.~\ref{fig:state_engineering}, the two-color delay has an analogous role to that of a LO: varying the delay $\phi$ rotates the harmonic quantum state $\hat{\rho}_q(\phi)$ in phase space, and measurements of the fixed quadrature operator $\hat{X} = \hat{a}+\hat{a}^\dagger$ allows to effectively probe the probability distribution $p(\phi) = \langle X | \hat{\rho}_q(\phi) | X \rangle$, with the quadrature eigenstates $|X \rangle$.
+This is inverse to standard homodyne detection, where the quantum state to be probed is fixed and the LO effectively changes the measured quadrature by changing its phase.~In contrast, in the present approach, the harmonic quantum state explicitly rotates with the two-color phase $\phi$, while the quadrature operator remains fixed in phase-space~[Fig.~\ref{Fig:Homodyne:vs:AQT}~(b)].~We understand this approach as \textit{attosecond quantum tomography (AQT)}.

+To understand the AQT procedure, we perform a statistical sampling experiment numerically~\cite{rivera-dean_quantum_2025}: measurement outcomes $\{\lambda_i\}$ of $\hat{X}$ are sampled with probabilities $\{p(\lambda_i|\phi) = \bra{\lambda_i} \hat{\rho}_q(\phi)\ket{\lambda_i}\}$ of the state $\hat{\rho}_q(\phi)$ (see Supplementary Material).
 This sampling approach yields homodyne-like traces~[Fig.~\ref{fig:tomography}~(c),(d)], hereafter referred to as AQT-traces, from which a Wigner-like function of $\hat{\rho}_q$, the AQT-distribution, can be reconstructed [Fig.~\ref{fig:tomography}~(a),(b)] via an inverse Radon transformation~\cite{lvovsky_continuous-variable_2009}.~The resulting AQT-distribution exhibits quadrature-dependent variances, stretched along some directions and compressed along others, indicating squeezed like behavior, although the Heisenberg limit is never surpassed~[Fig.~\ref{fig:tomography}~(e)].